wp-plugins/timeline-blog/readme.txt

 So that others can share in the answer, please submit your support requests through the WordPress forums for Timeline Blog(http://wordpress.org/support/plugin/timeline-blog).

-If you want private or priority support, please [donate](http://offshorent.com/donate/) at least $5 USD to cover my time.

 == Installation ==

 Minimum requirements: